FOLLOWING ON FROM THE TRIAL OF TOM FLEMING

 Sometimes the people’s court offers the only means of justice.
 Reading of Fleming’s discomfiture made me feel just a little bit better.

 On October 23 1952, The Sydney Morning Herald reported that Betty Fleming’s estate had been finalized.
 Because she had died intestate, one third of the £7,677 she left went to her husband.
 Two thirds was to be divided between the four Fleming children.

 Thomas Langhorne Fleming died on February 26 1993.
 Probate was granted on his estate in October 1993 (Mudgee Guardian) and on Norma Catherine Fleming’s estate in October 2001.
 (Mudgee Guardian).
-It appears they enjoyed a long and happy life together.
+Despite public opinion It appears they enjoyed a long and happy life together.

 Bruce and Richard Fleming took over the Tarwyn Park property when their father retired.
 I have no idea what became of Tim, the eldest son, or of Jennifer, the three year old who had slept on her dying mother’s lap.

 Tarwyn Park has been in the news in recent years for other reasons.
 In the 1970s the Fleming family sold it to Peter Andrews, pioneer of a landscape regeneration method known as Natural Sequence Farming In 2016 the Fleming brothers appeared in a video with Andrews as they walked around the property.